Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Decrypting the Payload

-The decryption of the payload of the SRT DATA packet is done with AES CTR
+The decryption of the payload of the SRT data packet is done with AES-CTR

 ~~~~~~~~~~~
 DecryptedPayload = AES_CTR_Encrypt(SEK, IV, EncryptedPayload)